Glamping near Marquette, KS

 Hiking trails surrounding Kanopolis State Park lead to impressive rock formations and scenic overlooks, creating perfect day excursions for glamping guests.
 The park's location on Kanopolis Lake allows for swimming, fishing, and boating, with rental equipment available seasonally.
-Salina KOA enhances the glamping experience with a swimming pool, basketball court, outdoor ping pong, and a jump pad for children.
+Salina KOA offers a swimming pool, basketball court, outdoor ping pong, and a jump pad for children alongside its glamping campsite options.
 The on-site store offers fresh pizza delivered directly to glamping accommodations, eliminating the need to leave the eco-friendly glamping environment.
 According to a camper, "The food, pizza, was excellent.
 The staff brought our order to our site.
 We enjoyed a swim in the pool to cool off due to the temperature being in mid 90's."
 Most glamping units require advance reservations, particularly during summer weekends when the lake activities are most popular.

 1. Sandyshore Campground — Kanopolis State Park